tgstation/tgstation-server/README.md

 This is a toolset to manage production BYOND servers.
 It includes the ability to update the server without having to stop or shutdown the server (the update will take effect on a "reboot" of the server), the ability to start the server and restart it if it crashes, as well as systems for managing code and game files, and locally merging GitHub Pull Requests for test deployments.

-### Legacy Servers

-Older server versions can be found in the V# branches of this repository.
-Note that the current server fully incompatible with installations before version 4.
-Only some static files may be copied over: https://github.com/tgstation/tgstation-server#static-files

 ## Setup

 ### Pre-Requisites